AlexBlandin/GreenbookClub/problems.md

 # Problem 3: (Last seen 2020-03-12)

-Given a binary search tree, write a function to find the `k`th smallest element in it.
+Given a binary search tree, write a function to find the `N`th smallest element in it.

-    k: 1
+    N: 1
     Tree: 3
          / \
         1   4